 Construction is expected to begin mid-February and may continue through May 2018.
 The timeline is subject to change due to weather, availability of materials, subcontractor schedules, and other circumstances.

 Repairs will be made in three locations (see map).
 The project will include both trench excavation and trenchless construction methods.
 The main line sewer pipes will be lined.
-The spot repair in SW Oak Street will require digging a pit to relocate a water line and replace a section of the sewer pipe.
+Pipe lining will occur after 6 p.m. and before 7 a.m.